AdobeDocs/campaign-web.en/help/v8/workflows/activities/incremental-query.md

 audience: end-user
 title: Use the Incremental query workflow activity
 description: Learn how to use the Incremental query workflow activity
+exl-id: 72bd307b-eba2-42a0-9744-05e089c34925
 ---
 # Incremental query {#incremental-query}

+>[!CONTEXTUALHELP]
+>id="acw_homepage_welcome_rn5"
+>title="Incremental Query activity"
+>abstract="Use the new Incremental Query activity to query the database on a scheduled basis.
+Each time this activity is executed, the results from the previous executions are excluded.
+This allows you to target only new elements."
+>additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/release-notes/release-notes.html" text="See release notes"

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_incrementalquery"